All Episodes

 And yeah, I kind of want to reaffirm everything that you've been saying when you started out your program today.

-You were talking about it doesn't matter whether you're liberal, Democrat, Republic, um, none of that matters.
+You were talking about it doesn't matter whether you're liberal, Democrat, Republic, none of that matters.

-And how can we expect anything less when that's exactly what our leadership is doing?
+And how could we expect anything less when that's exactly what our leadership is doing?

 Yeah, but let me just say this.

-I I don't disagree with anything you're saying there, but I think uh personally, um, having you know worked in investigations, seen how these uh criminal enterprises work, I think it's less of a civil war going on in between uh the two parties up there and more of um there's definitely an ideological war being waged on the Constitution and on our government, and that's by people in the Democratic Party who are communists.
+I don't disagree with anything you're saying there, but I think personally, having worked in investigations, seen how these criminal enterprises work, I think it's less of a civil war going on in between the two parties up there and more of there's definitely an ideological war being waged on the Constitution and on our government, and that's by people in the Democratic Party who are communist.

 There's no doubt in my mind that that exists.

-But also, uh there is there's two competing criminal enterprises there uh ran by these establishment members.
+But also, there's two competing criminal enterprises there ran by these establishment members.

-Uh, I talked to Michael Reagan on Newsmax about a week ago, and he said that if the country turned communist, it would only take the Republicans about a week longer than the Democrats in Washington, D.C. to fault the communism.
+I talked to Michael Reagan on Newsmax about a week ago, and he said that if the country turned communist, it would only take the Republicans about a week longer than the Democrats in Washington, D.C. to fall to communism.

 And that's absolutely terrifying when you think about it.